+Overberg DM

-Overberg DM DEA&DP assisted the ODM with the development of the Overberg DSDF.
+DEA&DP assisted the ODM with the development of the Overberg DSDF.
 The parties collaborated to ensure that the DSDF is compliant with procedural steps as set out in SPLUMA and LUPA.
 Stakeholder consultations were held as required by SPLUMA.
 The request for comments was published in local newspapers and Provincial Gazette for public input for a period of 60 days, which ended on 15 March 2022.

 An overview of the Draft SDF was presented during a Strategic Session of Council on 14 March 2022 and a further workshop held on 16 May 2022.
+In tandem with the 5th Generation Integrated Development Plan (IDP), the new SDF was tabled to Council for adoption on 30 May 2022.

+The MSDF (Annexure E) may be viewed on the municipal website www.odm.org.za

+Cape Agulhas LM

+The new 5-year SDF was approved by Council in May 2024.

+Overstrand LM

+A service provider was appointed for the amendment of the SDF that will be subject to public participation with project completion in the 2025/26 financial year.

+Theewaterskloof LM

+Adopted with amended IDP on 27 May 2020; Currently in amendmentprocess to be formally adopted in May 2024

+Swellendam LM

-In tandem with the 5 th Generation Integrated Development Plan (IDP), the new SDF was tabled to Council for adoption on30 May 2022.
-The MSDF (Annexure E) may be viewed on the municipal website www.odm.org.za Cape Agulhas LM Currently the 4th Draft SDF is in process and the public participation processes was concluded.
-It is anticipated that the Draft SDF would be completed by end of July 2024 upon which the IDP will also have to be amended.
-Overstrand LM The reviewed Overstrand MSDF (2020) was adopted as part of the 2020/21 IDP review and amendment process on 27 May 2020.
-Theewaterskloof LM Adopted with amended IDP on 27 May 2020; Currently in amendment process to be formally adopted in May 2024 Swellendam LM In terms of the Spatial Planning and Land Use Management Act, 2013 (Act 16 of 2013) ('SPLUMA'), the Western Cape Land Use Planning Act, 2014 (Act 3 of 2014) ('LUPA') and the Municipal Land Use Planning Bylaw, Swellendam Municipality is in the process of reviewing the Municipal Spatial Development Framework (SDF) in conjunction with the Draft 2023-2024 IDP Review, 1st Review of the 2022-2027 IDP.
-DSDF At this time, without an Implementation Plan/Framework, the current
+In terms of the Spatial Planning and Land Use Management Act, 2013 (Act16 of 2013) ('SPLUMA'), the Western Cape Land Use Planning Act, 2014(Act 3 of 2014) ('LUPA') and the Municipal Land Use Planning Bylaw, Swellendam Municipality is in the process of reviewing the Municipal Spatial Development Framework (SDF) in conjunction with the Draft 2023-2024 IDP Review, 1st Review of the 2022-2027 IDP.

-DSDF Implementation Plan
+District Spatial Development Framework Implementation Plan

 At this time, without an Implementation Plan/Framework, the current adopted ODM District Spatial Development Framework (DSDF) is non-compliant in terms of the content requirements of the Spatial Planning and Land Use Management Act (2013), also referred to as SPLUMA.
-Implementation Plan is approved by Council on 29 May 2023.
+Implementation Plan is approved by the Council on 29 May 2023.